kmuv1t/Jogoteca-Flask-SQLdb/README.md

-# Jogoteca Flask SQLdb
+# Flask GameLibrary

-Uma biblioteca de jogos utilizando MySQL e Flask
+A simple game library using Flask & MySQL

-Requisitos:
+Requirements:
 - flask
 - flask_mysqldb

-É uma ferramenta de criar, editar e armazenar dados em um DB.
+It is a tool to create, edit and store data in a DB.
-Feito a partir de estudos com Flask e MySQL.
+Made from studies with Flask and MySQL.